inbo/tutorials/content/tutorials/spatial_variograms/index.md

 id="fig-gauss-function"
 alt="Figure 8: Although it is inverted, scaled, y-shifted, and centered on zero, you will certainly recognize our beloved bell-curve: the Gaussian.
 Note that we will only use the right half to proceed." />
 <figcaption>Figure 8: Although it is inverted, scaled, y-shifted, and centered on zero, you will certainly recognize our beloved bell-curve: the Gaussian.
 Note that we will only use the right half to proceed.</figcaption><br>

+I still have a hard time to associate anything maths-related to the words `nugget` and `sill`: they could equally well be some ancient greek letters spelled out in a non-greek way, such as `σίγμα`.
+We have to accept that they are frequently encountered in the variogram literature.

+-   The `nugget` is the value our function takes at the zero intercept, i.e. baseline variance, i.e. the lowest difference we can get (often defined by measurement uncertainty).
+-   Conversely, the `sill` is the maximum variance we expect to be reached when comparing measurements at totally unrelated locations.
+The stereotypical Gaussian variogram will asymptotically approach this value towards infinite distance.
+-   The `sigma` parameter characterizes the width of the curve; it will indicate the range at which measurements still resemble each other to a certain degree.

+These parameters will become clearer below when we actually adjust our model to fit the data (i.e. regression).

 ## Virtuous Variograms